 With lavish golden ornaments, thousands of little statues and intricate details, the facades of these buildings are real eye candy!
 I recommend visiting Grand Place both during the daytime and at night when the square is all lit up highlighting the grandiose architecture.

 The most famous building at the square is the Town Hall of Brussels.
 On Wednesdays and Sundays, it’s possible to take a guided tour of the hall for a fee of 7 euros.

 Every other year in August, a massive flower carpet is ‘rolled out’ in the middle of Grand Place.
 The flowers are laid one by one by a group of volunteers and the outcome is just stunning.
-The next flower carpet was supposed to be laid out on 13-16 August 2020 but is unfortunately cancelled due to the corona crisis.
+The next flower carpet was supposed to be laid out on 13-16 August 2020 but is unfortunately cancelled.

 2. Admire the view from Mont des Arts